alexconst/alexconst.github.io/technical/packer.md

         "vbox_sum": "{{env `PACKER_VBOX_ISO_SUM`}}"
     },
 ```
+The `vm_name` will be used as the filename (without the extension) for the image disk file created by the different builders.
 The `iso_url` and `iso_sha512` refer to to Debian CD ISO file and are set by shell environment variables, through the `packer_variables.sh` file.
 The `ssh_user` and `ssh_pass` refer to the user that will be created in the machine images.
 The `vbox_url` and `vbox_sum` refer to the VirtualBox guest addon tools that is to be installed.
+The `outputs_dir` will be were outputs will be saved.
+The ".ignore" is just a pattern that I use in rsync for skipping files during backups.

 ## boot_command and other options common to local VMs
 ```json